cascadiajs/2014.cascadiajs.com/proposals/put-a-bookmarklet-on-it_llkats.md

 * Website   : [llkats.com](http://www.llkats.com)

 ##Abstract
 So maybe there's a site out there that you love, and it'd be awesome if only there were this one last feature you crave.
-Whether you're getting started in open source, looking for a new pet project, or just need to change that background color: put a bookmarklet on it!
+Whether you're getting started in open source, looking for a new pet project, or just need to change that background color: make a bookmarklet!

 Bookmarklets are self-contained bits of JavaScript that enact certain functionality on a webpage.
 You drag one into your bookmarks bar and then click the bookmark when you're on a site, and instead of navigating somewhere, the bookmarklet triggers an action on the page.
 They have been around for ages, and their uses range from super useful (send a url somewhere like to Delicious or Pinterest) to super silly (e.g., http://kathack.com/, play Katamari on any website).